 Once it is in your list of plugins, turn the plugin on.

 The numbers along the left is how choices are numbered.
 You will use these numbers when disabling choices.

 There are two ways to disable a choice, depending on your preferences when it comes eventing and scripting:

-1. Using a plugin command
+2. Using a plugin command (For MV only)